 - Eat healthy fats.
 Poly- or monounsaturated fats are best — including nut oils, olive oil and avocados.
 Try to avoid saturated or trans fats — such as butter, margarine, cheese and red meat.
 These all increase bad cholesterol.

 - Stop smoking.
 Smoking can increase your risk of heart disease and stroke, so it's very important to quit.
 Your care team has many resources to help you.

 For those who cannot tolerate a statin medication, there are other medications that can lower cholesterol, and it's worth a discussion with your clinician about what is the best option for you.

 Myth 5: Everyone who takes a statin experiences muscle pain.

-If you're experiencing muscle symptoms while taking a statin, please talk with your provider.
+If you're experiencing muscle symptoms while taking a statin, please talk with your clinician.
 Depending on the symptoms, they might suggest a "drug holiday" to see if the symptoms resolve, switching the statin or changing the dose.
 These medications are incredibly important for lowering your risk for heart disease and stroke, so it's necessary to evaluate and address your side effects.